Improper integrals

 \displaystyle\int_{0}^{5}{\displaystyle\frac{1}{\sqrt{x}}}dx (the integrand is not bounded on the integration-interval (in x=0).

-In spite of the complications of the notion 'infinite' above integrals appear to have a finite value, that is to say an 'infinite' boundary does not lead to an infinite result.
+In spite of the complications of the notion 'infinite' above integrals appear to have a finite value, that is to say an 'infinite' boundary does not necessarily lead to an infinite result.
 We say that such an integral converges.
 As we will see below, the first integral has the value 1 and the second integral calculation has the value 2\sqrt{5}.

 It is not sure that an improper integral gives a finite value.
 Then we say that the integral diverges.
 That is the case with the following integral: